devopsguytm/image-promotion/README.md

 echo $token-prod
 oc whoami --show-server=true
 ```
-*Note the pipeline service account token and OpenShift PROD cluster login URL.
-For example the OpenShift PROD cluster login URL would be something like this : https://<host>.cloud.ibm.com:<port>
+*Note the pipeline service account token and OpenShift PROD cluster login URL

-*You will need to edit [task-promote-prod.yaml] and update the prodRoute=<route to your OpenShift PRODUCTION cluster> placeholder.
+*You will need to edit [task-promote-prod.yaml](pipelines/stage/task-promote-prod.yaml) and update the prodRoute=<route to your OpenShift PRODUCTION cluster> placeholder.

 On OpenShift `TEST` cluster :